Published on Brock University (http://brocku.ca)

 Upon graduation or final departure from Brock University please visit the Brock Card Office and complete a refund request form.

-You can access your DCB account history and print off interim statements at any time from the Brock Card website at https://card.brocku.ca (account statement).
+You can access your Flex Dollars account history and print off interim statements at any time from the Brock Card website at https://card.brocku.ca (account statement).

 Your account balance will also show on receipts from all on and off campus vendors.
-Note that those with meal plan accounts may see both meal plan and DCB amounts combined.
+Note that those with meal plan accounts may see both Meal Plan and Flex Dollars amounts combined.

 Meal plan account balances can either be viewed after making purchases at any Brock Dining Services outlet or by visiting the Brock Card office where you can review your meal plan account balance.

 Brock Card receipts are also available upon request when using your card to make purchases.
 Feel free to ask the cashier for a receipt prior to the completion of the transaction.
 This will enable you to keep track of all of your purchases as well as your current Brock Card balance.